David Pastorius

-David Pastorius is a bass guitarist born in Minneapolis, Minnesota, residing in Melbourne, Florida, United States.
-He is the nephew of late American jazz virtuoso bass guitarist Jaco Pastorius.
+David Pastorius is an American bass guitarist born in Minneapolis, Minnesota, residing in Melbourne, Florida.
+He is the nephew of late jazz virtuoso bass guitarist Jaco Pastorius.

-Pastorius has played in numerous bands in the Florida region, has toured across the United States with various artists such as Tech N9ne and Pat Travers, appeared in a number of bass guitar related magazines and has released and appeared on several studio albums.
+Pastorius has played in numerous bands in the Florida region, has toured across the United States with various artists such as Tech N9ne and Pat Travers, appeared in a number of bass guitar-related magazines and has released and appeared on several studio albums.

 He spent summer 2019 playing with Carl Palmer's ELP Legacy on the Royal Affair Tour with Yes, Asia and John Lodge of The Moody Blues.

 History

 Pastorius started playing bass guitar at the age of 15 after being inspired by his high school friend, who had played the Red Hot Chili Peppers cover version of the Stevie Wonder song "Higher Ground" for him.
 At the age of 17, Pastorius joined his first band FHM (The Fleshy Headed Mutants) and began to play with local musicians performing heavy metal originals and cover songs.

 He performed on the album Jaco Pastorius Big Band Word of Mouth Revisited, a tribute to Jaco Pastorius, released on August 23, 2003, by the Ohio record label Heads Up International.
 The album had performances by Pastorius with the popular bass guitarists Victor Bailey, Richard Bona, Jeff Carswell, Jimmy Haslip, Christian McBride, Marcus Miller, Gerald Veasley and Victor Wooten.

 He formed the band, David Pastorius and Local 518, and released its first album, David Pastorius and Local 518, in spring 2007 on the Japanese record label P-Vine Records.
 In 2009, the band released a follow up album entitled Sense of Urgency.

 In 2009, Pastorius joined the Southern punk/funk band Elephant Gun with Trevor Prince on guitar and vocals, and Tom Van Dyke on drums.
 The members were from the local Florida bands Local 518, Goliath and Big Orange Nitty Gritty.
 Elephant Gun hosted Wednesday night open mic events at Hustler Bar and Pool Room in the town of Indialantic, Florida.
 On December 17, 2011, while playing a set at Off The Traxx Sports Bar in Melbourne, Florida, with Elephant Gun, Pastorius had a heart attack.
 He went to the hospital after the show and had two stents placed in his arteries.
-On 21 January 2012, Baroos Beachside Bar in the town of Indialantic held a benefit concert to assist him and his family with his health issues.
+On January 21, 2012, Baroos Beachside Bar in the town of Indialantic held a benefit concert to assist him and his family with his health issues.
 Six bands played at the event.